The impressive cryptocurrency run came to an end overnight after profit taking weighed heavily on proceedings.

-Here is the state of play on Tuesday morning:
+Here is the state of play in the crypto industry on Tuesday morning:

 - Turning $10,000 into $8 million Was Just the Beginning For 1 Man

 - How Labor's franking credit reforms sink Telstra shares